Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsubsection{Discussion}

-We might expect to observe correlations between the columns of matrices \al{$\mathbf{R}'_{kx}(z)$} and \al{$\mathbf{R}'_{ux}(z)$} displayed in Figs.~\ref{fig:matrix_D}(a)-\wi{(b)}. \la{Because neighboring} virtual sources $\rin$ belong \textit{a priori} to the same isoplanatic patch, the associated wave-fronts \la{observed} in the transducer plane or in the far-field should thus be, in principle, strongly correlated since they travel through the same area of the aberrating layer.
-However, such correlations are not obvious by eye in Figs.~\ref{fig:matrix_D}(a)-\wi{(b)}.
-In the following, we show how to reveal \la{these} hidden correlations by introducing the distortion matrix. \la{We will \al{consider} mostly} the transducer basis\la{,} as the far-field case has already been \la{explored} in a previous work~\cite{lambert2020distortion}.
+We might expect to observe correlations between the columns of matrices \al{$\mathbf{R}'_{kx}(z)$} and \al{$\mathbf{R}'_{ux}(z)$} displayed in Figs.~\ref{fig:matrix_D}(c)-(i). \la{Because neighboring} virtual sources $\rin$ belong \textit{a priori} to the same isoplanatic patch, the associated wave-fronts \la{observed} in the transducer plane or in the far-field should thus be, in principle, strongly correlated since they travel through the same area of the aberrating layer.
+Such correlations can be revealed by the spatial correlation matrix, $\mathbf{C}_{xx}^{(R)}=\exp(j\mbox{arg} \lbrace{\mathbf{R}^{'\dag}_{vx}} \rbrace )\times \exp(j\mbox{arg} \lbrace{\mathbf{R}{'}_{vx}}\rbrace)$ (with $v=k$ or u).
+However, whether it be in the Fourier (Fig.~\ref{fig:matrix_D}(e)) or transducer bases (Fig.~\ref{fig:matrix_D}(g)), $\mathbf{C}_{xx}^{(R)}$ exhibits a diagonal feature characteristic of uncorrelated wave fronts between the columns of the reflection matrices.
+In the following, we show how to reveal the hidden correlations in the reflection matrix by introducing the distortion matrix. \la{We will \al{consider} mostly} the transducer basis\la{,} as the far-field case has already been \la{explored} in a previous work~\cite{lambert2020distortion}.